Gradle Enterprise is now Develocity. Learn more about our rebrand here.

 Gradle Enterprise 2019.5

-Gradle Enterprise 2019.5 helps deal with the problem of flaky tests by identifying and analyzing flaky tests in individual builds and across many builds, and processes incoming build scans much more efficiently.
+Develocity 2019.5 helps deal with the problem of flaky tests by identifying and analyzing flaky tests in individual builds and across many builds, and processes incoming build scans much more efficiently.

 Read on for more details.